Innovating health care through the decades

 “Our internationally respected portfolio in population health, epidemiology, and clinical trials is now joined by exciting work in newer fields like genomics, delivery science, and predictive analytics.
 Going forward, the imagination of our research teams and physicians will bring us many more decades of great discoveries.”

-For the remainder of 2022, the Division of Research will mark our achievements over the past 6 decades in many ways.
+Throughout 2022, the Division of Research will mark our achievements over the past 6 decades in many ways.
 The celebration starts here, with this story and the accompanying timeline that captures research highlights, notable publications, the founding of disease registries and databases, evolving leadership, and more.

 As the Division continues through its diamond anniversary, look for more celebratory moments on our websites and social media (Twitter handle: @KPDOR).